picketlink2/as-subsystem/README.md

 		</service-providers>
 </federation>

+Open the standalone.xml and add the following configuration for the PicketLink subsystem:
 The XML above is just a sample generated from the supported schema.
 You can access it from [here](https://github.com/picketlink/as-subsystem/blob/master/src/main/resources/schema/picketlink-subsystem.xsd).

 ## How to use ##